 Tip: I used an Instant Pot (I use this model from Amazon) to cook my rice for this tutorial.
 I found that basmati works as a better rice overall than regular long-grain rice because sticking is less of a factor.
 I also used the ‘soak/rinse, cook 3 minutes, natural release method’ vs the ‘rice’ button Still took about 25 minutes overall, but less fussing from me, and I had better results for separate grains from all the varieties of cooking I tried.

 Step Two – Dehydrate

-Cover individual dehydrator trays with parchment paper, plastic wrap, or Paraflexx liners and spread the hot, cooked rice in a single layer.
-Dehydrate at 125°F / 32°C for 5 to 7 hours.
+Cover individual dehydrator trays with parchment paper, fruit leather sheets, silicone sheets, or Paraflexx liners and spread the hot, cooked rice in a single layer.
+Dehydrate at 150°F / 65°C for 5 to 7 hours.